 National Convenor & Victoria Organiser

-Rita is an Education Officer for the AOD sector in Victoria.
-She also has more than a decade experience coordinating research projects in academia and public health.
-In 2019, Rita completed the Masters of Addictive Behaviours.
+Rita is an Assistant Lecturer and researcher in the alcohol and other drugs sector.
 She has a keen interest in the political and social context of AOD use, and is passionate about evidence-based information sharing and capacity building that promotes sensible and compassionate discussions about drug use and reducing drug-related harm.